Tips for a Family-Friendly Getaway to Paris

 Tip: When Dining Out, Keep It Simple

 We also enjoyed dining out at the local bakeries for breakfast, they were a perfect way to begin the day.
-An excellent idea is to find a Farmer’s Market and purchase bread, cheese, fruit, wine and whatever tickles your fancy.
-You can pack a lunch and have a picnic outside at a park or one of the beautiful gardens in the area.
+An excellent idea is to find a Farmer’s Market and purchase some fresh bread, cheeses, fruits, and maybe a bottle of wine, and have a lovely picnic in one of the city’s picturesque parks or gardens.

 Adventuring in Paris: Day 2

 Place de la Concorde is the largest square in Paris.
 Our favorite part of the square was a giant Egyptian obelisk decorated with hieroglyphics honoring the reign of the pharaoh Ramesses II.
-It is one of two the Egyptian government gave to the French in the 19th century.
+Fun fact: it’s one of two obelisks gifted to France by Egypt back in the 19th century.

 Tuileries Garden